0x73746F70626F74686572696E676D65/gitlab-fork/ee/lib/remote_development/README.md

 There are implementation differences for F# vs Ruby, but the sentiment is the same: _hide dependencies in places where they are not used._

+## Enforcement of patterns

+In the Remote Development domain, we choose to strictly enforce many of the patterns mentioned above, in order to provide a consistent and maintainable codebase.

+When possible, we prefer to do this enforcement _at runtime in the production code_, in addition to (or instead of) via specs or linters/static analysis.

+This allows the patterns to still be enforced even when writing spike/prototype code, or writing ad-hoc code in `rails console` or `irb` REPLs.

+In some cases, we do also enforce these patterns via specs.
+The `spec/support/matchers/invoke_rop_steps.rb` custom matcher is an example of this - it dynamically enforces aspects of the ROP and functional patterns as a side effect of using the helper.

+In the future, we may also add linter or static analysis enforcement (e.g. `rubocop` rules) for these patterns.

+This multi

 ## Benefits